dylanmclane/arcgis-js-sdk-with-calcite-map/README.md

 Next steps:
 - Time slider widget time extent does not update automatically/as the data updates.
 Find and fix this parameter.
+  - Time slider issue when using map: Web Map stores Time Slider widget data start/end based on when the map was saved.
+Layer needs to be used, but other widgets and dark mode switch are built off of using map.
+Possible to make this transition?
 - Time slider and other ui needs work to become mobile friendly/responsive.
 - Experiment with/customize UI: https://developers.arcgis.com/javascript/latest/view-ui/